Notice of Pre-AIA or AIA Status

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

 One means of providing adequate written description and evidence of possession of a claimed genus is through providing sufficient distinguishing identifying characteristics of the genus.
 The factors to be considered include disclosure of complete or partial structure, physical and/or chemical properties, functional characteristics, structure/function correlation, methods of making the claimed product, or any combination thereof.
 In this case, the specification discloses certain species but does not correlate any particular shared structure within these species to the genus as a whole responsible for the required function; there is no identification of any particular structure that must be conserved throughout the genus.
-For example, claim 1 encompasses any modified ligand-gated ion channel (LGIC) under the control of any transcriptional control element governing cell-specific expression in dorsal horn neurons.
+For example, claim 1 encompasses a modified ligand-gated ion channel (LGIC) under the control of any transcriptional control element governing cell-specific expression in dorsal horn neurons.
+While there is the requirement that 95% identity is preserved, no specific sequence is conserved or identified as responsible for the claimed function.
 There is no shared structural requirements between, e.g., a CCK promoter, NTS promoter, or the genus of all control elements specific to these cells.
 Similarly, there is no common structure amongst all possible ligand-gated ion channels, as they will be responsive to different ligands and possess different structures.
 Moreover, there is no common “modification” that will alter a native ligand-gated ion channel to be responsive selectively to an exogenous, non-native ligand.
 Rather, this will depend on the channel being modified.
 Thus, those skilled in the art are led to broad genera with nothing in common beyond their function or intended use, which fails to adequately describe those genera.

 A “patentee of a biotechnological invention cannot necessarily claim a genus after only describing a limited number of species because there may be unpredictability in the results obtained from species other than those specifically enumerated.”), see MPEP 2163 (II)(A)(3)(a)(ii).
-Where a genus is claimed, such as in claim 1 for any modified α7 nicotinic acetylcholine ligand binding domain, a “sufficient variety of species to reflect the variation within the genus” is required.
+Where a genus is claimed, such as in claim 1 for any modified α7 nicotinic acetylcholine ligand binding domain with 95% identity to certain sequences, a “sufficient variety of species to reflect the variation within the genus” is required.
 SEQ ID NO: 18 is 224 amino acids long while only 13 positions are named and not all of those positions describe the particular mutation to be made.
-This does not represent the variation within “75% identity”.
+This does not represent the variation within “95% identity” where 11 of the 224 amino acids can be changed anywhere in the sequence in any combination of consecutive or non-consecutive residues independently to any of the other 19 amino acids.

 Vas-Cath Inc. v.
 Mahurkar, 19USPQ2d 1111, clearly states “applicant must convey with reasonable clarity to those skilled in the art that, as of filing date sought, he or she was in possession of the invention.
 The invention is, for purposes of the ‘written description’ inquiry, whatever is now claimed.”
 (See page 1117).
 The specification does not “clearly allow persons of ordinary skill in the art to recognize that [he or she] invented what is claimed.”
 (See Vas-Cath at page 1116).
 As discussed above, the artisan cannot envision the detailed chemical structure of the encompassed genus of polypeptides, and therefore conception is not achieved until reduction to practice has occurred, regardless of the complexity or simplicity of the method of isolation.
 Adequate written description requires more than a mere statement that it is part of the invention and reference to a potential method of isolating it.
 The compound itself is required.
 See Fiers v.
 Revel, 25 USPQ2d 1601 at 1606 (CAFC 1993) and Amgen Inc. v.
 Chugai Pharmaceutical Co.
 Ltd., 18 USPQ2d 1016.